iCliniq Logo

 Welcome to icliniq.com.

 At the age of 55 years, if persistent lymphocytosis is seen, then CLL (chronic lymphocytic leukemia) should be ruled out.
-For that, monoclonality should be confirmed by flow cytometry investigation and need bone marrow study apart from a peripheral smear examination report if needed.
+For that, monoclonality should be confirmed by flow cytometry investigation and requires a bone marrow study apart from a peripheral smear examination report if needed.

-In CLL, usually, peripheral smear examination report shows smudge cells and more than 90 % lymphocytes.
-So, provide a peripheral smear examination report and bone marrow aspiration study report, and flow cytometry report if available.
+In CLL, usually, the peripheral smear examination report shows smudge cells and more than 90 percent lymphocytes.
+So, provide a peripheral smear examination report, a bone marrow aspiration study report, and a flow cytometry report if available.

 The mentioned markers are of B cells, but CD5 is negative, so further workup is needed, as mentioned.